matrix-org/dendrite/docs/INSTALL.md

 Dendrite can be run in one of two configurations:

-* **Polylith mode**: A cluster of individual components, dealing with different aspects of the Matrix protocol (see [WIRING.md](WIRING.md)).
+* **Polylith mode**: A cluster of individual components, dealing with different aspects of the Matrix protocol (see [WIRING.md](WIRING-Current.md)).
 Components communicate with each other using internal HTTP APIs and [Apache Kafka](https://kafka.apache.org).
   This will almost certainly be the preferred model for large-scale deployments.

 * **Monolith mode**: All components run in the same process.
 In this mode, Kafka is completely optional and can instead be replaced with an in-process lightweight implementation called [Naffka](https://github.com/matrix-org/naffka).
 This will usually be the preferred model for low-volume, low-user or experimental deployments.

 Regardless of whether you are running in polylith or monolith mode, each Dendrite component that requires storage has its own database.
 Both Postgres and SQLite are supported and can be mixed-and-matched across components as needed in the configuration file.

-Be advised that Dendrite is still developmental and it's not recommended for use in production environments yet!
+Be advised that Dendrite is still in development and it's not recommended for use in production environments just yet!

 ## Requirements